hsidky/secondary-analysis-in-case-control-studies/README.md

 # README

 # Reference: Xiaoyu Song, Iuliana Ionita-Laza, Mengling Liu, Joan Reibman, and Ying Wei.
-A new estimating equation approach for secondary trait analyses in genetic case-control studies.
+A new weighted estimating equation (WEE) approach for secondary trait analyses in genetic case-control studies.

-# This fold provides R functions for the secondary analysis in the propose approach.
+# This fold provides R functions for the secondary analysis in the proposed WEE approach.

 # Functions:
-  -secondary_binary: works for binary secondary trait in logistic regression.
+  -WEE_binary: works for binary secondary trait in logistic regression.

-  -secondary_cts: works for continous secondary trait in linear regression.
+  -WEE_cts: works for continous secondary trait in linear regression.

-  -secondary_qr: works for continous secondary trait in quantile regression.
+  -WEE_qr: works for continous secondary trait in quantile regression.